Kottans/erlcourses/lecture_05.md

 # Processes
 ## Messages (receiving)

-So we need not only receive messages but also receive them.
-We can do it by tricky way like
+So we need not only to send messages but also to receive them.
+We can do it by a tricky way like this:

 ```erlang
 Mailbox = process_info(self(), messages),